jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 Take advantage of these features.
 After learning how to use them, these features can often make remote collaboration as productive as in-person collaboration.

-Using technology, you can even still [pair program](/blog/2015/01/24/remote-pairing/) with someone from another city.
+Using technology, you can even [pair program](/blog/2015/01/24/remote-pairing/) with someone from another city.

-There are also other options, such as Google Docs, for doing remote collaboration.
+Google Docs is another great remote collaboration tool.
-The best meetings I have been part of were meetings where every attendee was collaborating on a shared Google Doc.
+The best meetings I have been part of were meetings where every attendee was editing a shared Google Doc.

 ### Video Meetings

 When possible, have video meetings over voice only conference calls.
 The addition of body language through video makes remote conversations much better.

-You might want to introduce hand gestures for signaling during video meetings (or really, in-person meetings as well).
+You might want to introduce hand gestures for signaling during video meetings[^3].
-On one team I lead, we had the practice of raising a finger[^3] when you wanted to speak.
+On a former team, we had the practice of raising a finger[^4] when you wanted to speak.
 This practice helped prevent people from interrupting and speaking over each other.
 It also let quieter people jump into conversations easier.

+[^3]: These are also useful for in-person meetings.

-[^3]: No, not the middle finger.
+[^4]: No, not the middle finger.

 As far as I can tell, [Zoom](http://zoom.us/) is still the winner in terms of video conferencing.

-### Use a dedicated microphone or headset with mic for talking through your computer

-I almost always use a cheap headset with boom mic for talking to people through my computer.
+I also recommend using a headset with dedicated microphone for talking through your computer.
-It is much better than using the built-in mic and speakers on your computer or monitor.
+The sound quality is usually better than using the built-in microphone.

 ## End

 It can be difficult to get good at working from home.
 It is definitely a skill that is learned through experience and reflection.
+If you have any questions about working remotely, feel free to reach out on [twitter](https://twitter.com/jakemcc) or through [email](mailto:jake@jakemccrary.com).

 Working from home can be a great experience.